 Although they are huge time and energy saver, habits can also negatively impact our productivity, wellbeing, or happiness.
-But here’s the good news – since our habits are crafted by our minds, the key to breaking the bad ones is simply knowing the right way to communicate with our brains.
+But here’s the good news – since our habits are crafted by our minds, the key to breaking bad habits is simply knowing the right way to communicate with our brains.
 It’s that easy.

-1. Find the core of your habit
+1. Find the core of your bad habit

 Figuring out why your habit exists in the first place is much less intimidating than it sounds.
 Turns out, there’s a pretty clear-cut formula behind almost any habit.
 Every habit has three basic parts, according to Charles Duhigg: